Bahatisteven/eddy-portfolio/README.md

 ## Technologies Used
 - HTML5
 - CSS3
 - JavaScript

 ## Features
-- Fully responsive design
+- Fully responsive design across all devices
-- Showcases projects, skills and service
+- Showcases projects, skills, and services with images and descriptions
-- Contact form
+- Integrated contact form to receive messages from visitors

 ## Setup Instructions
 1. Clone the repository: